Reinforcement-Learning-Agents/flappybird/README.md

 ### Training

-Each agent is trained for a fixed number of episodes using the same environment configuration, reward structure, and network architecture.
-For DQN and DDQN, training is fully online, with the agent continuously interacting with the environment and updating the Q-network during learning.
+Each agent is trained for a fixed number of episodes using the same environment configuration, reward structure, and  architecture.
+For DQN and DDQN, training is fully online, with the agent continuously interacting with the environment and updating the Q- during learning.
 For NFQ, training follows a batch-oriented protocol, where experience is first collected and then used for fitted Q-iteration updates.

 Exploration is handled through ε-greedy policies, with algorithm-specific strategies:
 - a fixed ε is used for NFQ during data collection,